3DGI/tyler/README.md

 With the `--grid-export-features` flag, also the feature feature centorids and their grid cell assignment will be exported.
 Only use this for small amount of features.

+In debug mode, *tyler* will write the unpruned tileset too, together with the tileset that was pruned after the glTF conversion.

 ## Roadmap